 You have a positive attitude towards naturally looking older and accept that wrinkles, grey hair and fine lines will happen as you age.
 You do not opt for products or surgery to try fighting this natural aging process.

-Having a pro-age attitude can also mean you are anti “anti-aging” and want to see the end of products and marketing campaigns that talk to this unrealistic and ageist concept.
+Having a pro-age beauty attitude can also mean you are anti "anti-aging" and want to see the end of products and marketing campaigns that talk to this unrealistic and ageist concept.

 Caring for mature skin

 Mature women (women aged 55+) have strong purchasing power and the beauty industry has started catering to their needs of the pro-aging movement to market their products.
 This language tends to be positive versus making ludicrous (and false) product claims such as "turn back the clock" or "stop the results of aging".

-Pro-age beauty products tend to be designed around the benefits relevant for aging skin.
+Pro-age beauty products and pro-age skincare tend to be designed around the benefits relevant for aging skin.
 As skin ages, cells do not turn over as quickly, skin can lose elasticity and cheeks can lose fat.
 Production of youth-boosting components like collagen and hyaluronic acid also drops dramatically from your mid-twenties, which results in the appearance of signs of aging.

 Some of the vocabulary used for pro-age products is: